 Reconciliation Action Plan

 DMIRS is proud to acknowledge and celebrate the rich and diverse culture and affinity with the land of our Aboriginal and Torres Strait Islander people.

 An equitable and inclusive workforce with an understanding and respect for Aboriginal and Torres Strait Islander history, culture and people at DMIRS – is our vision for employment, training and reconciliation.
 The department is actively involved in reconciliation and has a Reconciliation Action Plan (RAP) Committee to lead and guide our commitment and vision for ongoing reconciliation.

 The department is involved in projects across Western Australia, often working closely with Aboriginal and Torres Strait Islander people.
 We recognise that these relationships and our involvement in so many projects put us in a prime position to help make a difference.

-The department values the ongoing contribution of our Aboriginal and Torres Strait Islander staff who share our focus on delivering key strategies to ensure the continued growth of the resources industry, and to maximise the economic and social return to all Western Australians.
+The department values the ongoing contribution of our Aboriginal and Torres Strait Islander staff who share our focus on delivering key strategies to support our business.